garretpatten/documentation/README.md

-# template
+# Documentation
-Template repository for projects
+This repository is the home for my personal documentation and notes.